 In lecture term:

 - The continuity of learning is checked by Placement Tests at computer laboratories, which is a pass/fail check.
 If a student fails the Placement Test, he cannot take part in the computer laboratory (in other words his attendance is null).

 - The quality of learning is checked by 5 Control Tests (max.
 10 points each) at computer labs.

-- There is no Placement Test on the first computer laboratory.
-There is no Placement Test on the day of Control Test.
+- There is no Placement Test in the first computer laboratory.
+There is no Placement Test on the day of the Control Test.

-- Two in-class Midterm Tests will take place during the semester: one in the middle, another in the end of the semester.
+- Two in-class Midterm Tests will take place during the semester: one in the middle, and another at the end of the semester.

 - The student should submit a Project Assignment that requires the application of system and algorithm design, testing, and documentation skills.
-It should be submitted electronically at the course webpage.
-The student must always follow the directions of computer lab Instructor and use the file names, formats, etc. specified in the assignment (if any), or else his/her submission will not be accepted.
+It should be submitted electronically on the course webpage.
+The student must always follow the directions of the computer lab Instructor and use the file names, formats, etc. specified in the assignment (if any), or else his/her submission will not be accepted.
 Please note that the Project Assignment or Project Topic Selection Form may not be submitted after the extended deadline and/or by e-mail for any reason!

 The course is finished successfully, if

-- The student is a regular attendant at the lectures, and computer laboratories; the absence cannot exceed 30% as it is defined in the Code of Studies and Exams (CSE), Article 14, Point 3.
+- The student is a regular attendant at the lectures, and computer laboratories; the absence cannot exceed 30% as is defined in the Code of Studies and Exams (CSE), Article 14, Point 3.
 Absence at lectures and computer laboratories is taken separately.

 - The three best Control Tests should score at least 40% each; the total points for all taken Control Tests should be at least 20.

 - The sum of two Midterm Test points should be at least 50% of the total possible score for both tests.

-- The Project Assignment is prepared based on the specification, and it is personally accepted by computer lab instructor.
+- The Project Assignment is prepared based on the specification, and it is personally accepted by the computer lab instructor.
 Furthermore,

 - the full documentation is prepared, and

-- the software is approved by computer lab Instructor at personal defense.
+- the software is approved by the computer lab Instructor at the personal defense

-All of the above conditions must be fulfilled, otherwise the term grade is unsatisfactory.
+All of the above conditions must be fulfilled, otherwise, the term grade is unsatisfactory (failed).